 dc.subject Palliative Care en_US

-dc.title Inter-Rater Reliability in the Assessment of Consciousness in Patients Receiving Palliative Care in Intensive Care: a Prospective Cross Sectional Observational Study en_US
+dc.title Inter-Rater Reliability in the Assessment of Consciousness in Patients Receiving Palliative Care in Intensive Care: A Prospective Cross Sectional Observational Study en_US

 dc.type Article en_US